pioneo/product-asap/README.md

 ![Selecting Workspace](/screenshots/selectWorkspace.png)

-After the workspace selection, you will be prompted with your specific cloud login.
-This login is required
+After the workspace selection, you will be prompted with a login dialog to your personal ASaP-Cloud.
+This login is required to use the ASaP-IDE.
+In case you haven't any cloud login data, feel free to [contact](mailto:info@pioneo.de) us.

 ![Selecting Perspective](/screenshots/selectPerspective.png)